 Directives by Design

 This website offers tools intended to guide end-of-life planning and the option to create a health care directive that meets state legal requirements and can be stored securely online.

 A project of Aging With Dignity, this secure online system allows people to document end-of-life preferences in a printable format.

 My Voice, My Choice

-From the creator of My Care Directives, this book offers practical guidance on writing a health care directive.
+From the creator of Directives by Design, this book offers practical guidance on writing a health care directive.

 This not-for-profit organization focuses on the process of end-of-life planning.